Sanchaksh/Placement-Website/README.md

 Placement management for candidates and companies is a system that provides secure and up to date information of all the candidates to the companies and administration.
 It is versatile and very easy to use.

+## Complete Documentation with Software Specification Requirement can be found on the link below: